2E0PGS/blog/_posts/2020-02-23-azure-ci-timed-deploy.md

 Azure DevOps aka VSTS Continuous Integration Pipelines.

 This post has been sat around in my drafts for a long time.
-Anyway I thought I best post it before it becomes totally irrelevant due to Microsoft using more [Config Driven Development](https://www.ibm.com/developerworks/library/wa-configdev/index.html).
+Anyway I thought I best post it before it becomes totally irrelevant due to Microsoft using more [Infrastructure as code (IaC)](https://en.wikipedia.org/wiki/Infrastructure_as_code).

 TODO: Find the other term I cannot think of right now.
 Config Driven Orchestration?